vincenzooo/pyXsurf/README.md

 # pyXTel
-Python Library for X-Ray Optics, Metrology and Telescopes Design.
+Python library for X-Ray Optics, Metrology Data Analysis and Telescopes Design.

-# pyXMirror
-Library for X-Ray Optics, Metrology and Telescopes Design with auxiliary routines in python.

 ## Installation
 Download or fork the project in a folder accessible on your system.

 ## Modules
 For each module there are examples and data in a `test` subfolder.
 This is a release version, modules under preliminary development are excluded.
 I am using my beginner skills with github to keeo it self-consistent.
+First version of repository includes a lot of scripts that are not essential or well commented.

 List of modules included:
 ### dataIO